Balam (magazine): Concept

-The term "balam"—meaning "jaguar" in the languages of the Maya peoples—is a reference to the long iconographic tradition of the animal in Mesoamerica, as well as a homage to Juárez' Honduran origin, who felt the name "refers to passion".
-The magazine has been considered the only project of its kind in Argentina and, broadly speaking, in Latin America as a whole, so it mainly takes publications from outside the continent as reference points.
+Balam has been considered the only project of its kind in Argentina and, broadly speaking, in Latin America as a whole, so it mainly takes publications from outside the continent as reference points.
 It is focused on the contemporary photography of Latin America, with special emphasis on queer realities and the peculiarities of their regional context.
-Balam also explores a variety of social issues that are specially prominent in the region, including racism, violence, immigration and marginalisation, among others.
+In 2024, the British Journal of Photography described Balam as the first and only queer magazine dedicated to photography in Latin America.
+The magazine also explores a variety of social issues that are specially prominent in the region, including racism, violence, immigration and marginalisation, among others.
 The magazine presents itself with the aim of "promoting new ways of showing photography from a Latin American point of view".
+Júarez has also described Balam as a "response to the photography system, to the lack of visibility, and to understanding the importance of the decentralisation from the status quo", and noted that in 2024 that it had "become a documentary manifesto, a reaffirmation of who we are and a record of the passing of the identities of the LGBTQ+ community."
 Writing for AnOther magazine in 2021, Dominique Sisley noted that Balam "works on two levels.
 On the first, it spotlights the more serious issues faced by Latin America's LGBTQ+ community, highlighting its injustices and forgotten history.
 At the same time, it opens up the conversation, celebrating the more mundane, everyday experiences to encourage relatability and accessibility."
+Dalia Al-Dujaili of the British Journal of Photography wrote in 2024:

+Balam offers a vital platform for the communities, experiences and landscapes both of the past and the present which face stigmatisation and censorship across Latin America.
+For this reason, Balam has collective work and community efforts to thank for its livelihood, relying on allies and friends who support the team with various resources. (...)
+Though they have a lot to learn, the team at Balam is riding a strong wave, having started from zero and being self-taught to working with some of the photography community’s most exciting names, they hope to use their resilience as a tool for continued change in photography and publishing.

 Publication history

-Each release of Balam is built around a theme from which an open call for photographers is put out.
-The direction and content of each installment are built around these submissions.
+2015–2021

 In its first four issues, Balam was published as an online magazine.
 The titles and unifying themes of each of these releases are: "Me encantaría sentir algo" (English: "I would love to feel something"; April 2015), "Piel" (English: "Skin"; August 2015), "Género" (English: "Gender"; December 2015) and "Extranjerismos" (English: "Foreignness"; December 2016).
 Between 2016 and 2017, Balam sought to consolidate itself as a project that existed outside of digital content, and began to seek funds to take the step towards print publication.
 This culminated in the awarding of the Mecenazgo program (i.e. patronage) of the Government of the City of Buenos Aires, which allowed the magazine to be printed from its fifth publication in early 2018 onwards.

-Since then, the printed magazine has been presented and distributed in art galleries and independent bookstores in cities such as Buenos Aires, Santiago, London, New York City, Paris, Madrid, Barcelona, Valencia, and Melbourne.
-In order for Balam to have its own space for dissemination outside of bookstores or museums, the magazine's team also created the Feria Migra in 2018, an art book fair devoted to independent publications and printed art that is mainly held in Buenos Aires and has been carried out several times a year since then.
-In addition to the magazine, Balam also organizes workshops, talks and screening cycles, in addition to creating specific content for its online platform.